 4. Storing - encaustic paintings should not be stored in attics or non-climate controlled storage facilities where temperatures may rise.

-5. Curing - encaustic will continue to cure (harden) for 6-12 months after painting.
+6. Curing - encaustic will continue to cure (harden) for 6-12 months after painting.
 During this time the painting could develop a 'bloom' or white hazy residue.
-This is a natural occurance and may even occur on older works that have been exposed to cold temperatures.
+This is a natural occurrence and may even occur on older works that have been exposed to cold temperatures.
 The bloom is easily removed by gently buffing the painting surface with a soft lint-free cloth.

-6. Cleaning - encaustic wax can be easily cleaned by gently wiping the surface with a lint-free cloth.
+7. Cleaning - encaustic paintings can be easily cleaned by gently wiping the surface with a lint-free cloth.
 Just like car wax, gently wiping the wax can bring back a sheen.
-Note: encaustic paintings with oil paint detailing will have a matte finish.
+Note: encaustic paintings with mixed media or oil paint detailing could have a matte finish, as other media may be layered over the encaustic surface.